 To see how much time can affect your debt, consider an example.
 The average loan balance for borrowers that complete master’s degrees is $66,000.
 If you had that amount in Grad PLUS Loans at 7.08% interest and you repaid them over a standard 10-year repayment term, you would pay $26,285 in interest on top of the $66,000 you originally borrowed.

 If you accelerated your repayment and paid off your loans just 12 months earlier, you’d save a substantial amount of money.
 You’d pay just $23,434 in interest charges, allowing you to save $2,851.

 How to pay off grad school loans faster

-If you’re wondering how to pay off large student loan balances more quickly, here are five strategies you can use to get rid your debt faster.
+If you’re wondering how to pay off large student loan balances more quickly, here are five strategies you can use to get rid of your debt faster.